PegasusScourge/i8080Emu/README.md

 # i8080 Emulator project
-This is an emulator for the intel 8080 processor
+This is an emulator for the intel 8080 processor, written in C.

 Command line switches:
  - ```-h``` displays the help message